xLuigiGamerx/sm64coopdx-android-base/README.md

 ## Windows

+> You will need at least 12 GB of free space on your `C:\` drive to install all the dependencies needed here

 1. Go to the [MSYS2 Releases page](https://github.com/msys2/msys2-installer/releases), click "Assets" under the newest release, and click the link that looks like "`msys2-x86_64-XXXXXXXX.exe`":

 ![image](https://user-images.githubusercontent.com/31490854/208398261-b2ca155a-750c-4739-a5e0-17439e501f4d.png)